mpetavy/netio/README.md

 With that data throughput performance can be measured.
 * If a file content for transmission is provided then each loop step transfers the data whithout limitation

-## Connection roles and data partner roles
+## Connection roles and data roles
 With two NETIO there must always be a "client" and a "server" to communicate.

 NETIO can be starter in "client" (-c) or "server" (-s) connection role.

-* As a "server" NETIO waits for incoming connections and has in default the data partner role of "receiving data".
+* As a "server" NETIO waits for incoming connections and has in default the data role of "receiving data".
-* As a "client" NETIO just connects and has in default the data partner role of "sending data".
+* As a "client" NETIO just connects and has in default the data role of "sending data".

-The default data partner role can be changed with the "-ds" or "-dr" parameter.
+The default data role can be changed with the "-ds" or "-dr" parameter.

 * "-ds" defines that this NETIO should send data, although it is a server with "-s"
 * "-dr" defines that this NETIO should receive data, although it is a client with "-c"